avijitliberty/cloud-native/content/post/canary/index.md

 ---
-title: Building CI/CD pipelines for lambda canary deployments
+title: Kickstart Your DevOps Journey
-subtitle:
+subtitle: Guide to Building CI/CD Pipelines for Lambda Canary Deployments!

 # Summary for listings and search engines
-summary:
+summary: Guide to Building CI/CD Pipelines for Lambda Canary Deployments!

 # Link this post with a project
 projects: []